LopJul/financial-data-elt-pipeline/README.md

 - Designing relational data models for analytics
 - Structuring SQL transformations using staging and final layers
-- Gaining hands-on experience building an end-to-end data pipeline
+- Gaining hands-on experience building a basic data pipeline
 - Applying ELT principles in an analytics project
 - Creating business-focused debt insights from data